fikrahadi3/test_bosshire/README.md

 - More clean
 - Add some micro interaction / animation
 - Can use react toast for notification instead of Snackbar
+- More responsive
+- Better pallete
+- Split the code into some component

 ## Future Suggestion - For BossHire Team

 - The docs of API should be same with the actual API
 - The response for API Login is only token, maybe can add the other information like "userId", and for now I think the "token" itself is not necessary (?)
 CMIIW
+- Give the password through response API is not necessary at all, maybe can remove it from API
+-

 ### Thanks